zagui440s/personalCP/02-OOP/2-abstraction-encapsulation/1-attributes-cls-vs-self.md

 ## Class Attributes: Shared Among Instances

-lacklass attributes are variables that are shared among all instances of a class.
+Class attributes are variables that are shared among all instances of a class.
 They are defined within the class body, outside any method.
 While they can be accessed using instances, any modification to a class attribute will affect all instances of that class.

 ### Example: Class Attributes